 DALLAS, Nov.
-10.-The democratc party in Texas added to its landslide victory in returns announced today by the Texas Election bureau.
-Returns from 187 out of 254 counties, including 26 complete, gave: For president - Hoover 59,121; Roosevelt, 436,751.
-For governor- Armstrong, 580; Bullington, 197,671; Ferguson, 328,- The nine amendments to the state constitution appeared to have been easily carried.
-WAR ON GAS IS PLANNED DALLAS, Nov.
+10 .- The democratic party in Texas added to its land-slide victory in returns announced today by the Texas Election bureau.
+Returns from 187 out of 254 counties, including 26 complete, gave; For president - Hoover 59,121; Roosevelt, 436,751.
+For governor- Armstrong, 580: Bullington, 197,671; Ferguson, 328,-The nine amendments to the "The principal business of republicans," he said, "is to help state constitution appeared to have make good the promise of early been easily carried. employment and prosperity made by both parties.
+In a war WAR ON GAS BOOTLEGGING IS PLANNED DALLAS, Nov.
 10.- Representatives of 50 gasoline distributing concerns laid plans today for a statewide fight against gasoline tax eva-sion through Parent-Teacher associations.
 The meeting was called by officers of the Texas Petroleum Marketers association.
-FORT WORTH, Nov.
-10.-Officiler, told the assembly the state had als of Ellis and Johnson counties lost at Teast \$2,000,000 gasoline taxes out the cooperation of citizens he cannot enforce the law with his The gasoline men decided to campaign against evasion through the P.-T. A. groups because they are particularly interested inasmuch as public schools receive one-fourth of UNINCORPORATED.

-sold for taxes.
+George Sheppard, state comptrol-FORT WORTH, Nov.
+10.-Officials of Ellis and Johnson counties lost at least \$2,000,000 gasoline taxes will meet with Tarrant county commissioners Monday to discuss pavout the cooperation of citizens he ing a gap in highway 34 through cannot enforce the law with his BRECKENRIDGE, Minn., Nov.
+10 the three counties.
+The highway is present staff, he said.
+The gasoline men decided to campaign against evasion through the P.-T. A. groups because they particularly interested inasmuch as public schools receive one-fourth of Wilford W. Fairbanks, 17, did not the tax.
+UNINCORPORATED.
+GOLD BEACH, Ore., Nov 10-This sold for taxes.

-CANNERY READY Ciscoans to Go to FOR CANNING OF MEAT NOW The meat caning season is on at who is in charge of the cannery, said today that it is hoped to complete all meat canning this month.
-The cannery will be open each Tuesday for this work.
-Mrs. E. M. Oey is in charge. simply to take care of costs of the work and no profit is made.
-Those with meat to can should see West Texas-Partly cloudy.
-Cold-Tuesdays or Mr. Varnell.
+CANNERY READY Ciscoans to Go to FOR CANNING The meat caning season is on at the Cisco community cannery now who is in charge of the cannery. said today that it is hoped to complete all meat canning this month.
+Oey is in charge.
+The cannery is open to the public who may can their products there at a nominal charge.
+The charge is simply to take care of costs of the work and no profit is made.
+Those with meat to can should see either Mrs. Oney at the cannery on Tuesdays or Mr. Varnell.
 NEW USE FOR STRAW.
 LINKOPINK, Sweden, Nov.
-10-A new way to utilize ordinary straw Baptist Convention Fifty Ciscoans are expected to at end the state convention of Baptist churches to be held in Abilene next week, according to Rev. E. S. James, pastor of the First Baptist church here.
-The pastor's conference will be held Monday and Tuesday, Rev. continue through Friday.
-The Cisco associational workers conference of the Baptist church was held Wednesday at the Cenmarked the attendance of the con- of 73 to 47. ference, he said.
+10-A new way to utilize ordinary straw er, freezing northwest ond northeast has been found here and a factory Bennett of Allston, was treated portions tonight.
+Friday partly will be grarted for the manufacture Angell Memorial Hospital for ing industry.
+Baptist Convention Fifty Ciscoans are expected to attend the state convention of Baptist churches to be held in Abilene next week, according to Rev. E. S. James, pastor of the First Baptist church here.
+The pastor's conference will be held Monday and Tuesday, Rev. James said, with the women's work acted this week dimmed today continue through Friday.
+The Cisco associational workers conference of the Baptist church was held Wednesday at the Central Baptist church in Ranger.
+Rev. ference, he said.
 The Cisco association is composed of Eastland, Stephens and Shackleford counties.
 CANARY'S LEG TREATED.
+BROOKLINE, Mass., Nov.
+10. -'Trill," a canary owned by George Bennett of Allston, was treated at ton society women who asked him letters reading "Roger Brothers". from a perch in its cage.
+PRORATION LAV IS SLOWED UP AUSTIN, Nov.
+10.-Hopes that new oil proration law might be en on Tuesday.
+The convention proper both house and senate spent long starts Wednesday morning and will hours in debate over proposed amendments to the bills.
+The house session was marked by ODD LICENSE REQUEST BOSTON, Nov.
+10. - One of the oddest requests ever received by Rogers Brothers, Genesee, advertisa to revoke the driving license of a The letters were 6 feet by 12 feet.
+KNOWLEDGE FAILED.